 Tips for Communicating with Deaf Individuals- This link from the National Deaf Center on Postsecondary Outcomes, funded by the Department of Education’s Office of Special Education Programs (OSEP), provides background and tips that can facilitate communication with deaf and hard of hearing employees in the workplace.

-Integrating a Deaf Employee in the Workplace- This link from the National Institute for the Deaf (NTID) within Rochester Institute of Technology (RIT) lists strategies to help create mutually beneficial work relationships between deaf and hearing employees during the stages of pre-employment, new employee orientation, and on the job.
+Integrating a Deaf Employee in the Workplace- The National Institute for the Deaf (NTID) within Rochester Institute of Technology (RIT) lists strategies to help create mutually beneficial work relationships between deaf and hearing employees during the stages of pre-employment, new employee orientation, and on the job.